nodemailer/nodemailer/README.md

 #### I get ETIMEDOUT errors

 Check your firewall settings.
-Timeout usually occurs when you try to open a connection to a port that is firewalled either on the server or on your machine
+Timeout usually occurs when you try to open a connection to a port that is firewalled either on the server or on your machine.

 #### I get TLS errors